stacksjs/pickier/docs/rules/pickier-sort-imports.md

 - Pair with the formatter to auto-apply canonical import order
 - Keep imports at the top of files so the rule/formatter can analyze them
+- Group external and relative modules separately to improve readability
+- Avoid mixing value and type imports in one statement; separate for clarity